 Any feedback/guidance on the definition of PDU Sets and video slices in the attached document S2-2201851.

-For definition of PDU Set, SA4 understands the PDU Set represents the set of packets transmitted within the 5G system and defined to facilitate SA2 study on QoS enhancement.
+For definition of a PDU Set, SA4 understands the PDU Set represents the set of packets transmitted within the 5G system and defined to facilitate SA2 study on QoS enhancement.
 Primarily, we view the definition an SA2 concept and SA4 can only comment to the extent if we can possibly map media data to the PDU Set concept.

 As one example, SA4 has analyzed to what extent RTP packetized H.265/HEVC video as defined in IETF RFC 7798 may be mapped to the PDU Set concept.
 RFC7798 provides detailed information on how to map video frames and their corresponding NAL units (the data unit in H.265/HEVC interfacing with the network) to a PDU Set concept.
-We believe for example, that Fragmentation Unit Packets (defined as a fragment of a NAL unit consisting of an integer number of consecutive octets of that NAL unit, for example a video slice) may be considered as a PDU Set according to the first part of the definition (A PDU Set is composed of one or more PDUs carrying the payload of one unit of information generated at the application level (e.g., a frame or video slice for XRM Services), …).
+We believe for example, that Fragmentation Unit Packets (defined as a fragment of a NAL unit consisting of an integer number of consecutive octets of that NAL unit, for example a video slice) may be considered as a PDU Set according to the first part of the PDU Set definition (A PDU Set is composed of one or more PDUs carrying the payload of one unit of information generated at the application level (e.g., a frame or video slice for XRM Services), …).
 In some implementations (note that neither the video codec specifications, nor the IETF RFC, nor 3GPP specifications up to today provide any requirements or recommendation on implementations), the loss of one fragmentation packet of the NAL Unit may result in discarding the entire NAL unit and hence the second part of the PDU definition (which are of same importance requirement at application layer.
 All PDUs in a PDU Set are needed by the application layer to use the corresponding unit of information.) applies.
-In other implementations, receivers may use the data up to the first lost fragmentation unit to recover at least parts of the video data included in the NAL unit and apply error concealment afterwards.
-In this case, the third part of the PDU Set definition (the application layer can still recover parts of the information unit, when some PDUs are missing) applies, but in this case the equal importance part of the PDU Set definition (which are of same importance requirement at application layer) may be misleading (Note that in this operation mode, as an example if the first packet of the PDU Set is lost, all other packets of the fragmentation units are useless, whereas of the last packet is lost, all packets except the last one can be used by the decoder).
-In addition, for video, data included NAL Unit is typically spatially and/or temporarily predicted from video data in other NAL Units, so some sort of cross-dependency of NAL units exists.
-Based on this and other potential scenarios, even mapping multiple NAL units to a single PDU Set may be considered as a viable setup.
+In other implementations, receivers may use the data up to the first lost fragmentation unit to recover at least parts of the video data included in the NAL unit and apply error concealment afterward.
+In this case, the third part of the PDU Set definition (the application layer can still recover parts of the information unit, when some PDUs are missing) applies, but in this case the equal importance part of the PDU Set definition (which are of same importance requirement at application layer) may be misleading (Note that in this operation mode, as an example if the first packet of the PDU Set is lost, all other packets of the fragmentation units are useless, whereas of the last packet is lost, the decoder can use all packets except the last one.
+Obviously, in this example scenario, the first packet is “more important” than the last one).
+In addition, for video, data included in NAL Units are typically spatially and/or temporarily predicted from video data in other NAL Units, so some sort of cross-dependency of NAL units exists.
+Based on this and other potential scenarios, even mapping multiple NAL units to a single PDU Set may not be excluded to be considered as a viable setup.
 Generally speaking, packet losses in video applications typically result in some sort of impacted video quality.

 Note that H.264/AVC has similar interfaces as H.265/HEVC based on NAL Units and based on IETF RFC6184, the same principles explained above for H.265/HEVC likely also apply for H.264/AVC.